Distributions on unbounded moment spaces and random moment sequences: Weak convergence of random moments

 In particular, the moment convergence implies the weak convergence of the spectral measure to the arcsine measure.
-This is also a consequence of the well-known convergence of the emprical eigenvalue distribution to the arcsine measure, since the (unscaled) moments of the spectral measure have the same asymptotic behaviour as the moments of the empirical eigenvalue distribution.
-By Corollary \ref{asymjacobi}, the fluctuations around this limit in terms of the moments are Gaussian.
-A corresponding result holds for the Laguerre ensemble with rescaled eigenvalue density
+This is also a consequence of the well-known convergence of the empirical eigenvalue distribution to the arcsine measure, since the (unscaled) moments of the spectral measure have the same asymptotic behavior as the moments of the empirical eigenvalue distribution.
+Therefore the fluctuations around this limit in terms of the moments are Gaussian.
+The corresponding results for the Laguerre and Hermite ensemble are omitted for the sake of brevity. \end{rem} \begin{rem} Already in the compact case there are interesting results regarding a functional limit theorem.
+In particular,\vadjust{\goodbreak} \citet{detgam2007} proved the convergence of the standardized range process $(m^+_{\lfloor nt\rfloor} - m^-_{\lfloor nt\rfloor})_t$ to a functional of the Brownian motion in the Skorohod topology.
+With the distributions on the unbounded moment spaces, the question arises whether a corresponding result exist in these cases.
+Interesting processes are, for example, the moment difference $(m_{\lfloor nt\rfloor} - m^-_{\lfloor nt\rfloor})_t$ for measures on $[0,\infty)$ and for measures on the whole real line the integrals over orthogonal polynomials as in formulas (\ref{wall1}) and (\ref{wall2}).
+For the sake of brevity, we do not discuss functional limit theorems in the unbounded cases and defer these interesting questions to our future research. \end{rem}